kyma-incubator/compass/docs/compass/03-initial-tenant-loading.md

     ]
 ```

-Furthermore, the job loads default tenants also defined in `values.yaml` file pointed above.
-To prevent loading default tenants the user has to override `global.tenantConfig.useDefaultTenants` with `false` value.
+Furthermore, the job loads default tenants also defined in the `values.yaml` file.
+To prevent loading default tenants, the user has to override `global.tenantConfig.useDefaultTenants` with a `false` value.

-That job mount file with tenants from the ConfigMap, parse its content and add it to Compass storage as external tenants with mapping to internal(technical) tenants.
+To make the job mount a file with tenants from the ConfigMap, parse its content and add it to Compass storage as external tenants with mapping to internal(technical) tenants.